Fine-Grained Motion Compression and Selective Temporal Fusion for Neural B-Frame Video Coding: Related Work

 \subsection{Neural B-Frame Video Coding}

-The development of neural B-frame video coding~\cite{wu2018video, alexandre2023hierarchical, cheng2019learning, xu2024ibvc, yang2020learning,yang2021learning,yang2022advancing,yilmaz2020end,chen2023b,feng2021versatile,yang2024ucvc,djelouah2019neural,pourreza2021extending,sheng2025bi,lin2024hierarchical,kim2023neural} is relatively slower compared with neural P-frame video coding.
+The development of neural B-frame video coding~\cite{wu2018video,nguyen2024motion,nguyenquang2025fast, alexandre2023hierarchical, cheng2019learning, xu2024ibvc,gao2025maskcrt, yang2020learning,yang2021learning,yang2022advancing,yilmaz2020end,chen2023b,feng2021versatile,yang2024ucvc,djelouah2019neural,pourreza2021extending,sheng2025bi,lin2024hierarchical,kim2023neural} is relatively slower compared with neural P-frame video coding.
 Based on the need for motion coding, existing neural B-frame coding schemes can be categorized into two types.
-Schemes in the first category~\cite{wu2018video, alexandre2023hierarchical, cheng2019learning, xu2024ibvc} depend on video interpolation to perform bi-directional temporal prediction without the need for motion coding.
-Wu~\cite{wu2018video} \emph{et al.} designed a contextual video interpolation network that uses bi-directional multi-scale contexts to obtain predicted frames.
-Following a similar idea, Cheng \emph{et al.}~\cite{cheng2019learning} proposed to adaptively select the frame number in one interpolation loop according to video motion patterns.
+Schemes in the first category~\cite{wu2018video,nguyen2024motion, alexandre2023hierarchical, cheng2019learning, xu2024ibvc} depend on video interpolation to perform bi-directional temporal prediction without the need for motion coding.
+Wu~\emph{et al.}~\cite{wu2018video} designed a contextual video interpolation network that uses bi-directional multi-scale contexts to obtain predicted frames.
+Nguyen \emph{et al.}~\cite{alexandre2023hierarchical} adopted a kernel-based, motion-free approach for neural video compression, where video predictions are generated from reference frames via kernel-based interpolation.
+Cheng \emph{et al.}~\cite{cheng2019learning} proposed to adaptively select the frame number in one interpolation loop according to video motion patterns.
 Xu~\cite{xu2024ibvc} proposed to select interpolated temporal contexts adaptively using a residual-guided masking encoder.
 Alexandre \emph{et al.}~\cite{alexandre2023hierarchical} introduced a two-layer neural B-frame codec that merges the low-resolution interpolated frames from the base layer and high-resolution interpolated frames from the enhancement layer to generate more accurate predicted frames.
-Currently, the best interpolation-based neural B-frame video codec~\cite{alexandre2023hierarchical} has outperformed x265---the industrial software of H.265/HEVC.
+Currently, the best interpolation-based neural B-frame video codec~\cite{alexandre2023hierarchical} has outperformed x265---an efficient and widely used H.265/HEVC encoding software implementation.